chewqiutrain/fps_practice/README.md

-# Scala practice assignments for the Coursera class "Functional Programming in Scala"
+# Scala practice assignments for the Coursera class Functional Programming in Scala